Moebits/Image-Compressor/readme.md

 - Choose to overwrite images or write to a folder
 - Ignore images under a certain file size (to avoid over-compression)
 - Preview before and after images (right click on the thumbnails)

-Note: Quality only affects JPG/WEBP export, PNG and GIF compression are automatic.

 ### Rename Template:
 You can customize the output names.
 If it results in a blank name (eg. not found) it will default to using the same name as the input.
 If the "Overwrite" option is on, the original file is overwritten with the compressed file first and then renamed after.
 These are all the special replacements: